 If you must leave the room, always take the baby with you.

-A small tub lets you control the water temperature for baby’s bath.
+A small tub lets you control the water temperature for your baby’s bath.

 When adjusting your baby’s bath water, start with cool water and add hot water to it.